g2entgroup/creative-docs/README.md

 ---
 description: >-
-  A creative blockchain platform for independent creators, fans, and brands to exchange services directly and earn incentives through DeFi.
+  A gamified blockchain platform for independent creators, fans, and brands to collaborate directly and earn rewards using P2E DeFi incentives.
 ---

 # Creative Platform Documentation